oshaughnessy/sierramountainll/_posts/2023-02-08-assessment-dates.md

 ---
 title: 2023 Player Assessment Dates
-tag: 2023, signup, assessments
+tag: 2023, signup, evaluations, tryouts
 ---

 {: .notice--warning }
-UPDATED: All assessments are on [March 26 at the OCI gym](
+UPDATED: All evaluations are on [March 26 at the OCI gym](
 {% post_url 2023-03-16-final-assessment-dates %})

-We've established our assessment dates for the 2023 season:
+We've established our evaluation dates for the 2023 season:

 * ~~Feb 27: 8 & 9-year-olds~~
 * ~~Feb 28: 10 & 11-year-olds~~